-Moreover, compared to natural graph data, such as social networks and biological protein-protein networks, that has intrinsic edge connection and the notion of node, the construction of graph (\emph{e.g.,} relation graph) based on regular grid data (\emph{e.g.,} image and text) lacks principled approaches and critically depends on domain knowledge.
-On the other hand, some data formats in the vision problems, such as point clouds and meshes, are naturally not defined on a Cartesian grid and involve sophisticated relational information.
-In that sense, both regular and irregular visual data formats would benefit from the exploration of topological structures and relations especially on the challenging scenarios, such as understanding complex scene, learning from limited experience, and transferring knowledge across domains.
+Moreover, compared to natural graph data, such as social networks and biological protein-protein networks, that has intrinsic edge connections and the notion of nodes, there is a shortage of principled methods for the construction of graphs (\emph{e.g.,} relation graphs) from regular grid data (\emph{e.g.,} images and temporal signals), and domain knowledge is critical for the success.
+On the other hand, certain visual data formats, such as point clouds and meshes, are naturally not defined on a Cartesian grid and involve sophisticated relational information.
+In that sense, both regular and irregular visual data formats would benefit from the exploration of topological structures and relations especially for challenging scenarios, such as understanding complex scenes, learning from limited experiences, and transferring knowledge across domains.

-In the past few years, GNNs~\cite{sperduti1997supervised} have demonstrated ground-breaking performance in modeling graph structures under the umbrella of recent advancements of deep learning.
-In the scope of computer vision, much of current GNN-related research has one of the following two objectives: (1) a mixture of GNN and CNN backbones and (2) pure GNN architecture for representation learning.
-The former typically seeks to improve the long-range modeling ability of CNN learned features and applies to vision tasks that are previously solved by pure CNN architectures, such as image classification and semantic segmentation.
-The latter serves as the feature extractor in some visual data formats, such as point clouds, and was developed in parallel compared to other directions.
-For instance, in the task of 3D shape classification on point clouds~\cite{guo2020deep}, there are three major research directions, namely, pointwise MLP methods, convolution-based methods, and graph-based methods.
+In the past few years, GNNs~\cite{sperduti1997supervised} have demonstrated ground-breaking performance in modeling graph structures under the umbrella of recent advancements in deep learning.
+In the scope of computer vision, much of current GNN-related research has one of the following two objectives: (1) a mixture of GNN and CNN backbones, and (2) a pure GNN architecture for representation learning.
+The former typically seeks to improve the long-range modeling ability of CNN-based features and applies to vision tasks that were previously solved using pure CNN architectures, such as image classification and semantic segmentation.
+The latter serves as a feature extractor for certain visual data formats, such as point clouds, and was developed in parallel to other approaches.
+For instance, for the classification of 3D shapes represented as point clouds~\cite{guo2020deep}, there exist three major approaches, namely, pointwise MLP methods, convolution-based methods, and graph-based methods.